maccuaa/formsy-react-2/README.md

   5. You can dynamically add form elements to your form and they will register/unregister to the form

 ## Default elements
-You can look at examples in this repo or use the [formsy-react-components](https://github.com/twisty/formsy-react-components) project to use bootstrap with formsy-react, or use [formsy-material-ui](https://github.com/mbrookes/formsy-material-ui) to use [Material-UI](http://material-ui.com/) with formsy-react.
+You can look at examples in this repo or use the [formsy-react-2-components](https://github.com/twisty/formsy-react-2-components) project to use bootstrap with formsy-react-2, or use [formsy-material-ui](https://github.com/mbrookes/formsy-material-ui) to use [Material-UI](http://material-ui.com/) with formsy-react-2.

 ## Install

   1. Download from this REPO and use globally (Formsy) or with requirejs
-  2. Install with `npm install formsy-react` and use with browserify etc.
+  2. Install with `npm install formsy-react-2` and use with browserify etc.
-  3. Install with `bower install formsy-react`
+  3. Install with `bower install formsy-react-2`

 ## Changes